kiraboibrahim/kiraboibrahim/README.md

 <img src="https://kinsta.com/wp-content/uploads/2021/07/how-to-become-a-web-developer-1024x512.jpg" width="800" height="300" alt="Header Image" />

-I started to learn coding in 2017 (high school) and what sparked my interests was the game mechanics I saw in games and it all seemed like rocket science.
-But I didn't stop at wondering, luckily enough, I started learning python **(first book: Introduction to Python Programming by Brian Heinold)**.
-The self taught learning curve is quite steep for hobbysts like me, in that you tend to have wide breadth but less depth.
+As with every journey, you have to start from somewhere.
+And as for me, I am not that different from the rest of the coding hobbysts out there, its amusement, curiosity that edified the coding persona in me.
+When you walk the self taught path, you have to profoundly choose your learning resources or you might end up being lost in a maze of documents, videos, blog articles.

-And that's one of the challenges I faced till today that I decided to specialize in Full Stack Development (Python Stack) and Linux System Administration.
+I prefered documents to anything else, and I can precisely recall the first book I read about programming (**Introduction to python programming by Brian Heinold**).
+And as time went by, I profoundly chose web application development.
+I didn't just randomly choose, Its what I loved.
+Always do what you love and do it best.

-I am passionate about Linux and with all its transparency and simplicity, It is a perfect development environment.
+When I am not writing web applications, I am at the console reading some manual pages and probably punching in some commands at my console.

-You can check out my projects, if any interests  you, don't forge to give a star.
+You can check out my projects, if any interests  you, don't forget to give a star.

 **Don't hesitate to fill me in about any of this:**